 - ball peen hammer

-- bench block with rubber mallet or hand towel
+- bench block with rubber block or hand towel

 - 1.5mm metal hole punch

 - fine-tip Sharpie marker